hydroframe/subsettools/docs/examples/index.md

 # How To

-This section contains a set of example workflows that utilize different capabilities of `subsettools`.
+This section contains a set of example workflows that demonstrate different capabilities of `subsettools`.

 ```{toctree}
 :maxdepth: 1